prisonerjohn/seeing-machines/content/en/docs/class-2/images-and-video/index.md

 Variables we want to use in any method (function) of our class should be declared in the header.
 This means that they are in the entire class' *scope*.

-If we declare a variable inside one of our methods like `ofApp::setup()` or `ofApp::draw()`, that variable will only be part of that specifc method's scope, and will not be accessible outside of it.
+If we declare a variable inside one of our methods like `ofApp::setup()` or `ofApp::draw()`, that variable will only be part of that specific method's scope, and will not be accessible outside of it.
 {{< /alert >}}

 We will load an image named [`dog-grass.jpg`](dog-grass.jpg) from our `data` folder in the `ofApp::setup()` function.
 We only need to load the image into memory once, so we do it when the app starts up.